pranjalv01/AI-Incident-Investigation-Agent-by-Inspira/README.md

 • Microsoft Defender XDR Incident ID

+a.
 The agent validates the IncidentId before execution.

+b.
 The user does not need to specify the source platform.

-How the Agent Works
+# How the Agent Works

 The AI Incident Investigation Agent performs automatic source detection.